Inertial Newton Algorithms Avoiding Strict Saddle Points

+We recall optimality conditions, see \cite{nocedal2006numerical}: if $\theta^\star$ is a minimizer of $\J$, then $\theta^\star$ is a critical point of $\J$ (\textit{i.e.}\ $\nabla \J(\theta^\star)=0$) and $\nabla^2 \J(\theta^\star)$ is positive semidefinite (its eigenvalues are \emph{non-negative}).
+We distinguish three types of critical points $\theta^\star\in\R^P$, depending on the eigenvalues of $\nabla^2\J(\theta^\star)$.
+If $\nabla^2\J(\theta^\star)$ has: \\ --\ only positive eigenvalues, then $\theta^\star$ is a (local) minimizer; \\ --\ at least one negative eigenvalue, $\theta^\star$ is called \textit{strict saddle point}.
+It cannot be a minimizer, but may (not necessarily) be a maximizer; \\ --\ only non-negative eigenvalues and at least one zero eigenvalue, $\theta^\star$ is a \textit{non-strict} saddle point.
+It may be maximizer, a minimizer, or neither of them, see the example in Figure~\ref{fig::saddles}.

-Due to the difficulties raised by the existence of non-strict saddle points, some results of this paper hold only for Morse functions, defined next. \begin{definition} A twice continuously differentiable function $g\colon \R^P\to\R$ is a \textit{Morse function} if for any $\theta^\star\in\R^P$ such that $\nabla g(\theta^\star)=0$, the Hessian $\nabla^2 g(\theta^\star)$ has no zero eigenvalues. \end{definition} Morse functions are functions for which all saddles are strict and other critical points are minima.
-Some of the following results are restricted to Morse functions, others are more general, yet, in every case we will need the following assumption. \begin{assumption} The loss function $\J$ in \eqref{eq::genproblem} has isolated critical points: for any $\theta^\star\in\R^P$ such that $\nabla\J(\theta^\star)=0$, there exists a neighborhood $\mathsf{\Omega}\subset\R^P$ of $\theta^\star$ such that $\theta^\star$ is the only critical point inside $\mathsf{\Omega}$. \end{assumption} This assumption guarantees in particular that $\J$ has at most a countable (possibly infinite) number of critical points.
-Note additionally that Assumption~\ref{ass::isolated} holds for Morse functions.
-Let us now move on to the analysis of DIN.
+Due to the difficulties raised by the existence of non-strict saddle points, we will sometimes consider Morse functions\footnote{The main algorithmic result of this paper, Theorem~\ref{thm::MainResINNA} holds beyond Morse functions.}, defined next. \begin{definition} We say that $\J$ is a \textit{Morse function} if $\nabla^2 \J(\theta^\star)$ has no zero eigenvalues at critical points $\theta^\star\in\R^P$. \end{definition} Critical points of Morse functions may only be strict saddles or minima and they are isolated: they are the only critical point in a neighborhood.
+This is because $\nabla\J$ cannot be constant around $\theta^\star\in\R^P$ if $\nabla^2\J(\theta^\star)$ has only non-zero eigenvalues, see \cite[Corollary 2.3]{milnor2016morse}.
+We now move on to the analysis of DIN.

-\section{Asymptotic behavior of the solutions of DIN}
+\section{Asymptotic Behavior of the Solutions of DIN}